dvcrn/proton/MANUAL.md

 - `:keymap` are the keys and the action needed to execute the binding.
 Note that this is a __vector of vectors__.
 This is because in one selector multiple keybindings can be active.

 So in the example above, we add a new keymap that is only available in insert mode and is getting triggered by typing `f` followed by `d`.
 Executing the keymap will result in vim mode jumping back to normal mode.

+## Editor keybindings

+Since v0.12.0, proton allows you to switch between a handful of keybindings.
+By default vim-centric keybindings are used for everything but you can easily change that inside your `~/.proton` with the `proton.core.inputProvider` setting as documented [here](https://github.com/dvcrn/proton/tree/master/src/cljs/proton/layers/core#configuration).

+Available modes are:
+- `vim-mode`: proton keys are on `SPC`, uses Atoms core [vim-mode](https://github.com/atom/vim-mode)
+- `vim-mode-plus` __(default)__: proton keys are on `SPC`, uses vim-mode-plus [vim-mode](https://github.com/t9md/atom-vim-mode-plus)
+- `default`: no special keybindings. proton keys are on `ALT-m`, mode keys on `CTR-ALT-m`
+- `emacs`: mirrors emacs keybindings through [atomic emacs](https://github.com/avendael/atomic-emacs). proton keys are on `ALT-m`, mode keys on `CTR-ALT-m`.
+(You could compare this to `holy-mode` in spacemacs, maybe.)

 _More following soon..._